JLARC is not recruiting at this time

 Making higher education more affordable

-The General Assembly directed JLARC to review the state’s higher education system, with particular emphasis on understanding why it has become so expensive and ways to make it more affordable (click here for report).
-We found that spending per student, after adjusting for inflation, increased 24 percent between FY02 and FY12.
+The General Assembly directed JLARC to review the state’s higher education system, with particular emphasis on understanding why it has become so expensive and ways to make it more affordable (report).
+We found that spending per student increased 24 percent between FY02 and FY12, adjusted for inflation.
 The majority of this increase was on the non-academic services known as auxiliary enterprises, including intercollegiate athletics.
-In fact, twelve percent of what students paid in tuition and fees was used to fund college sports.
+In fact, 12 percent of what students paid in tuition and fees was used to fund college sports.
 At several schools, more than $1,500 from what each student paid in tuition in fees was used to subsidize athletics programs that did not generate sufficient revenue.
-Among our series’ nearly 40 recommendations or options were for the legislature to--for the first time--constrain how much tuition and fee revenue schools could use to subsidize athletics.
+Among our series’ nearly 40 recommendations or options were for the legislature to—for the first time—constrain how much tuition and fee revenue schools could use to subsidize athletics.

-The General Assembly passed a new law limiting how much schools could rely on students to fund intercollegiate athletics.
+The General Assembly passed a new law limiting how much schools could rely on student fees to fund intercollegiate athletics.
 Further, to promote transparency and comparability, institutions are now required to use a standard way to calculate and report fees.
-Clear standardized fee information will be posted on each school’s website.
+Clear standardized fee information is posted on each school’s website.

 Richmond is a great place to live

-We are located in the state’s capital of Richmond.
-Our city is increasingly lauded as one of the emerging metropolitan areas in the southeast region for things such as its restaurants (click here).
-The city offers many cultural and recreational options (click here), including a vibrant outdoor scene (click here).
+We are located in the state’s capital of Richmond, which is increasingly lauded as one of the emerging metropolitan areas in the southeast region for things such as its restaurants.
+The city offers many cultural and recreational options, including a vibrant outdoor scene.
 Richmond is only a short drive away from beaches, mountains, and popular destinations such as Washington, D.C.
 Richmond provides many of the advantages of larger metropolitan areas but with a lower cost of living and less traffic congestion.

 We offer competitive compensation and a healthy work-life balance